-Mr. Walter Peacock Director of Admissions and Enrollment Management 1413 North Patterson Street
+Mr. Walter Peacock

+Director of Admissions

+1413 North Patterson Street

 The admission policy of Valdosta State University is designed to admit those students whose academic backgrounds indicate a reasonable potential for success in the educational program of the university.
-Acceptance is based upon previous academic record, entrance examination scores, good conduct, and, when deemed necessary, results of personal interviews or other appropriate tests required to determine general fitness for admission to an institution of higher learning.
-Valdosta State University shall have the right to examine and appraise the character, personality, and qualifications of applicants.
-In order for this examination and appraisal to be made, applicants shall furnish to the institution such biographical and other information, including references, as may be required.
-The University reserves the right to refuse admission to any individual, based on the results of such an appraisal.
+Acceptance is based upon previous academic record, entrance examination scores, good conduct, and, when deemed necessary, results of personal interviews and psychological tests or other appropriate tests required to determine general fitness for admission to an institution of higher learning.